RobDWaller/robdwaller.github.io/_posts/2018-03-12-five-tips-tech-team-management.md

 ### Great Developers Make Great Managers?

 There is often an assumption that the most skilled developers will make the best managers.
 And that a developer should not go for a management role unless they are best developer in their team.
-This is a falacy and a lie, you don't have to be a great developer to be a great manager.
+This is a fallacy and a lie, you don't have to be a great developer to be a great manager.

 It is important that you have experience and a good understanding of code and technical issues, but you don't have to be the best in your team at it.
 Management is about a lot more than your field of expertise so don't let your code capability put you off a management role, you may be great at it.